webmeshproj/api/README.md

 | key   | [string](#string)                                     |       | key is the key of the event.                                            |
 | value | [string](#string)                                     |       | value is the value of the event.
 This will be the raw value of the key. |
 | ttl   | [google.protobuf.Duration](#google.protobuf.Duration) |       | ttl is the time for the event to live in the database.                  |

+### PublishResponse

+PublishResponse is the response to a publish request.
+This is currently

+empty.

 ### QueryRequest